stackrox/stackrox/scanner/decisions/0001-scannerv4-apis.md

 ScannerV4 will also provide endpoints for health and observability checks, which are not detailed in this ADR.

 In Central, ScannerV4 will replace ScannerV2 as the container image scanner.
-A new image integration for ScannerV4 will be created and replace ScannerV2's integration (type "clarify"), activated by the feature flag.
+A new image integration for ScannerV4 will be created and replace ScannerV2's integration (type "clarify"), activated by a feature flag.
 The "clarify" type will continue to be used for orchestrator and node scanning.

 ### ScannerV4 API Endpoints